pjvds/born2code.net/_posts/2013-11-04-save-your-eyes-with-redshift.md

 ever looked into that bright illuminated screen all the time?

 Redshift adjusts the color temperature your screen based on the position of the sun.
-When there is no sum (because it is to early or to late) it tries to match the color temperature of the lamps the room.
+When there is no sun because it is too early or too late it tries to match the color temperature of the lamps the room.

-One thing that surprised me is that not only it alleviates the strain on my eyes, but that the slow transition of color temperature make me more aware of the time of the day.
+One thing that surprised me when using it for a couple of weeks is that not only it alleviates the strain on my eyes, but that the slow transition of color temperature make me more aware of the time of the day.
 When my screen is pretty bright - normal color temperature - I know it is time to lunch.
 I know it is almost time to get ready for my trip to home when everything